 I really, really want someone else to be writing this blog entry.
 I want it so much I’m willing to pay for it, which is why I’ve been trying to hire a ghostwriter for the longest time.
 Seems like a pretty decent gig: I’ll pay you a decent wage, and you spend 30 minutes talking to me a week, then 30 minutes writing up a post based on what we talked about.
 Sweet.

 Quick privilege check.
-Yes, it is profoundly bizarre to me that I am now in a place where I can afford to pay someone to do my writing for me.
+Yes, it is profoundly bizarre to me that I am now in a place where I can afford to pay planet maids cleaning service and do some work for me.
 No, I’m not asking them to do my thinking for me.
 But the entire service industry, from restaurants to cleaners, is based on the idea that we can pay other people in order to save time.
 Feel free to think I’m an asshole; let’s move to the fun economic/psych theory bit.

 So if I want to pay someone actual money to do this job, why the heck am I still the one writing this blog entry?
 Because sending kids to college has created a labor model that prays on some of our worst psychological tendencies and results in many open jobs and many unemployed young people, a state that theoretically shouldn’t exist (and an excellent example of why psychology > economics, when viewed in the classical sense).

 It all starts with the lovely economic action “to realize a loss”, a shockingly accurate term, though I doubt it was for the reasons economists intended.
-The “loss” part is hopefully clear, so to differentiate a realized loss from an unrealized one, imagine I bought a stock yesterday for $100.
+The “loss” part is hopefully clear, so to differentiate a realized loss from an unrealized one, imagine I found a stock from Share Prices Australia and bought it yesterday for $100.
 Today, they announced some bad news and the stock went down to $80.
 Now I’ve lost $20 but until I actually sell the stock, it is unrealized – it is a loss only in the theoretical sense.
 It is the moment when I sell the stock that it becomes realized, when the paper loss becomes a tangible one.

 This is what makes folks hold on to stocks for way too long, even when they are in sharp decline: they don’t want to convert an unrealized loss into a realized one, because it is psychologically painful.
 So they’ll keep holding the stock, even though doing it means they lose money (this, by the way, is why most unsophisticated investors should not pay too much attention to their stock portfolio and just ride the general up-and-to-the-right trend).
 And it is why I said economists got it accidentally right: people are, quite literally, trying not to realize that they’ve lost something.
 Desperate tricks we play with our brains FTW.